I'd Do Anything for Love (But I Won't Do That)

-"I'd Do Anything for Love (But I Won't Do That)" is a song written by Jim Steinman, and recorded by American rock singer Meat Loaf featuring Lorraine Crosby.
-The song was released in August 1993 as the first single from his sixth album, Bat Out of Hell II: Back into Hell (1993).
+"I'd Do Anything for Love (But I Won't Do That)" is a song written by Jim Steinman and performed by American rock singer Meat Loaf with additional vocals by Lorraine Crosby.
+The song was released in August 1993 as the first single from the singer's sixth album, Bat Out of Hell II: Back into Hell (1993).
 The last six verses feature Crosby, who was credited only as "Mrs. Loud" in the album notes.
-She does not appear in the video, in which her vocals are lip-synched by Dana Patrick.
+She does not appear in the accompanying music video, directed by Michael Bay, in which her vocals are lip-synched by Dana Patrick.
 Meat Loaf promoted the single with American singer Patti Russo.

 The power ballad was a commercial success, reaching number one in 28 countries.
-The single was certified platinum in the United States and became Meat Loaf's first and only number-one and top ten single on the Billboard Hot 100 chart.
+The single was certified platinum in the United States and became Meat Loaf's first and only number-one and top ten single on the Billboard Hot 100 and Cash Box Top 100.
 It also became Meat Loaf's first and only number-one single on the UK Singles Chart, and was the best-selling single of 1993 in the United Kingdom.
 The song earned Meat Loaf a Grammy Award for Best Rock Vocal Performance, Solo.

 Music and lyrics

 The timings in this article refer to the original album version.
 There are many shorter single and radio edits.

 The song opens with a guitar played to sound like a revving motorcycle.
 Roy Bittan's piano begins to play along with the guitars and drums.
 The vocals begin at the 1:50 point.
 The opening vocals are accompanied by piano and backing vocals.
 The song then becomes much louder as the band, predominantly piano, plays the main melody for twenty seconds.
 An instrumental section follows the first verse and chorus, lasting over 45 seconds, with piano playing the title melody, accompanied by guitar and wordless background vocals by Todd Rundgren, Rory Dodd and Kasim Sulton.
 The lead vocals recommence with another verse.
-The phrase "sex, drugs and rock 'n' roll" was changed to "Some days I just pray to the god of sex and drums and rock and roll" on the recording, although Meat Loaf would occasionally sing the original phrase in concert.
+The phrase "sex, drugs and rock 'n' roll" was changed to "sex and drums and rock and roll" on the recording, although Meat Loaf occasionally sang the original phrase when performing the song live.

 The lyrics "I'd do anything for love, but I won't do that" were first used in the song "Getting So Excited" (written by Alan Gruner), recorded by Bonnie Tyler in the album Faster Than the Speed of Night, which was produced by Steinman.

 Duet coda

 At the 9:28 point, the song transforms into a duet coda.
 The structure of the verses remains, but the woman now asks what the man would do.
 He answers in the affirmative for the first four sections.
-The song's tone changes for the final two sections, in which the woman, Lorraine Crosby on the original recorded version, predicts that the man would eventually do things to upset her and their relationship.
+The song's tone changes for the final two sections, in which the woman, played by Lorraine Crosby on the original recorded version, predicts that the man would eventually do things to upset her and their relationship.
 Both times, he denies it.